atduskgreg/ReCode_Project/README.md

 ReCode Project
 ==============
 http://www.recodeproject.com/
+info@recodeproject.com
 @ReCodeProject
-info@recodeproject.com

 An active archive of computer art.

 This repo aims to resurrect forgotten works of computer art and port them to a language that is widely used, easily accessibly to beginners, and advanced enough to build upon the original artworks to create new ones.

-We have chosen Processing as the common language for this project due to its widespread use (particularly in educational environments), extensive documentation, and active community of developers and contributors.
+For these reasons, we have chosen Processing as the common language for this project due to its widespread use (particularly in educational environments), extensive documentation, and active community of developers and contributors.

 All sketches are licensed under CC BY-SA 3.0.